microsoft/vscode-npm-scripts/README.md

 ## Settings

-- With the setting `npm.runInTerminal` you configure whether the command is run in a terminal window or whether the output form the command is shown in the `Output` window.
+- `npm.runInTerminal` defines whether the command is run in a terminal window or whether the output form the command is shown in the `Output` window.
+The default is to show the output in the `Output` window.
-- If you have a subdirectory in your project with its own `package.json` file you can add it to the setting `npm.includeDirectories`.
-- If your root directory does not happen to contain `package.json` you can set `npm.useRootDirectory` to false to ignore the root directory.
+- `npm.includeDirectories` define additional directories that include a  `package.json`.
+- `npm.useRootDirectory` define whether the root directory of the workspace should be ignored, the default is `false`.
+- `npmRunSilent` run npm commands with the `--silent` option, the default is `false`.

 ##### Example
 ```javascript